The Importance of Identifying Signs of Mind Control

 - The ugly side of yourself that peeped out during a traumatic incident or while caught up in the immaturity of childhood or adolescence is considered the real you, never to be forgotten.

 - As a white person, you must always be compensating black people for the slavery that ended 151 years ago.
-Even if no one in your family was ever a slave owner.
-Even if the black person never had ancestors who were slaves or if they did, they were slaves to other black people or owned slaves themselves (as many black people did back then and in Africa today, still do).
+Even if no one in your family was ever a slave owner (because maybe your family only arrived after the Civil War).
+Even if the black person never had ancestors who were slaves or if they did, they were slaves to other black people or owned slaves themselves (as several black Southerners did back then and in Africa today, still do).

 You can never be sorry enough and can never stop atoning for your “sin,” no matter how much you’ve actually changed and what you’ve done to rectify things.